ahmerkhan357/noventiq/README.md

   - `en.js`: Contains the english labels.
   - `hi.js`: Contains the hindi labels.
   - `bn.js`: Contains the bengla labels.

+## Internationalization (i18n)

+The application uses i18next and react-i18next for internationalization.
+The default language is English (en), with support for Hindi (hi) and Bengali (bn).
+The language is automatically detected based on the user's browser settings.

+## To switch languages:

+Use the language dropdown in the Login component to select between English, Hindi, and Bengali.
+The application's content will dynamically update based on the selected language.

 ## Contributing

 If you have suggestions or improvements, feel free to create a pull request or open an issue.